ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/setsy/readme.md

 It attempts to preserve the order of the input iterable when outputting with the _str_ method.

-It's too setsy for your party.
+It's too setsy for its shirt.

 ## Future plans